-Want to make cool water trough planters?
+Want to make cool galvanized trough planters?
 So did I!
 Here’s how I did it.

 Why water troughs?